 I was one of just a few drivers over forty; some were seventeen.
 Other racers thought because of my age, I’d been racing for thirty-five years, not just a few.
 I was getting way too old for the sport.
 Nearing age fifty despite my maturity; seventeen-year-olds, who probably started in go-carts at age thirteen or earlier, could and would make you look foolish.

 In my three-plus year’s racing, I won money from SCCA, NASA, automotive parts, and so forth from sponsors.
 All told, I broke even.

-I was running at full bore, door handle to door handle, fender to fender at speeds up to 125 miles-per-hour bumping and grinding — trying to win — fighting to maintain speed and control in Andretti hairpin; Rainey corner; the corkscrew; Canada corner; keyhole; carousel; Big Bend; the chicane, and other fun and technical corners.
+I was running at full bore, door handle to door handle, fender to fender, at 125 miles-per-hour or more, on a road course, bumping and grinding — trying to win — fighting to maintain speed and control in Andretti hairpin, Rainey corner, the corkscrew, Canada corner, keyhole, carousel, Big Bend, the chicane, and other fun and technical corners.
 All the while having more fun than I thought possible — more than I could have imagined.

 Yes, I began missing it immediately.

 When I’m in long medical procedures like an MRI, where I have to lie dead still for forty-five minutes, I replay the tracks I’ve raced, corner by corner.

 Driving Tom Kirkham's authentic Shelby Cobra 427 S/C, Utah 1991.
 I was the only one he let drive the $2 million, give or take, monster.
 (Kirkham archives)